afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

 **Vehicle Lateral Control**

 - Vehicle trajectory (**double lane change**)
+  - Scenario description :
+    - where the vehicle first accelerates to a steady-state speed of 17 m/s or 60 km/h
+    - then maneuvers 4m to the left, and returns 4m to the right immediately thereafter

-  - Plot results of the simulated maneuver with MPC control of :
+  - Plot results of the simulated maneuver with MPC control of : **Distance, Longitudinal and lateral velocity Tires forces, Yaw rate**
-    - Distance
-    - Longitudinal and lateral velocity
-    - Tires forces
-    - Yaw rate

 <img src="./resources/w6/l4-vehicle-lateral-control.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">